apioo/fusio-docs/docs/backend/api/action/http-raw.md

 you could use as url `https://api.internal.com/domain/product/:id` and Fusio will replace the variable path fragment `:id` with the provided value.
 Otherwise all query parameters, headers and body values are proxied to the url.

+### Headers

+Contains a map of configured HTTP headers which are added to the request.

 ### Content-Type